 - Going through a severe illness such as cancer or undergoing surgery

 - Experiencing the death of a loved one

 - Living in a high-crime area

 - Witnessing an accident

-Going through trauma can leave you feeling scared and overwhelmed.
-Even if this traumatic event occurred a while ago, it could still plague and hurt you if you leave it untreated.
+Going through trauma can leave you feeling emotions like fear and overwhelm.
+Even if this traumatic event occurred a while ago, it could still negatively affect your emotions until you begin healing.

-- Suffering from intrusive thoughts or memories of the event, often out of the blue
+- Intrusive thoughts or memories of the event, often out of the blue

 - Trouble sleeping or insomnia

 - Inability to maintain close and healthy relationships